|Home||About||Statistics||Publications||Standards & Manuals|

-The UN-CTS deals with information, primarily statistical, on the main components of the criminal justice system (police, prosecution, courts and prisons).
-The questionnaire is available to download in Excel format in Arabic, Chinese, English, French, Russian and Spanish .
+The UN-CTS deals with information, primarily administrative statistics, on the main components of the criminal justice system (police, prosecution, courts and prisons).
+In addition, the UN-CTS collects available data from crime victimization surveys.

 Information for Member States